 The Board plans for its own succession with guidance from the Nomination Committee.
 The Nomination Committee regularly reviews the structure, size and composition (including the skills, knowledge and experience) required of the Board compared to its current position with regard to the strategic needs of Ryanair and recommends changes to the Board.
 There is a formal, thorough and transparent procedure for the appointment of new Directors to the Board.
 The Nomination Committee identifies and selects candidates on merit against objective criteria, to ensure that the Board has the skills, knowledge and expertise required.
+The Nomination Committee has access to external advisors/recruiters as required and, during the past year, engaged PwC to assist with Board succession planning.

-The Board currently comprises ten Directors.
+The Board currently comprises 10 Directors.
 The Group CEO is the only Executive Director.
-The nine Non-Executive Directors include Chairman Stan McCarthy and Senior Independent Director Louise Phelan.
-Biographies of all current Directors are set out on pages 134 to 135.
+The 9 Non-Executive Directors include Chairman Stan McCarthy and Senior Independent Director Louise Phelan.
+Biographies of all current Directors are set out on pages 139 to 140.
 Ryanair considers that the Board has the correct balance and depth of skills, knowledge, expertise and experience to optimally lead the Company and that all Directors give adequate time to the performance of their duties and responsibilities.

-Ryanair considers that all Directors discharge their Directorial duties with the objectivity and impartiality they have demonstrated since commencing their respective roles and has determined that each of the Non-Executive Directors is independent.
+Ryanair considers that all Directors discharge their directorial duties with the objectivity and impartiality they have demonstrated since commencing their respective roles and has determined that each of the Non-Executive Directors is independent.
 In reaching that conclusion, Ryanair considered the character, judgement, objectivity and integrity of each Director and had due regard for the 2018 Code.
 Ryanair continually endeavors to maintain the quality and independence of its Board.